fraserbrown87/Project1-Ricks_Sneaker_Shop/README.md

 # Ricks Sneaker Shop

-A stock tracking app that allows the user check and update inventory for different brands and styles for a Sneaker Store.
+A stock tracking app that allows the user to check and update inventory for different brands and styles for a Sneaker Store.
 This serves as a useful tool for small businesses.

 ## Built with: